zenflow/ractive-isomorphic/WHY.md

 Content rendered client-side-only is not indexed by search engines, and is therefore incapable of Search Engine Optimisation based on that content.

-## 2. fast, easy and fun, to build and work on
+## 2. fast, easy and fun to build and work on
----

 Ideally, as much so as Ractive.